Manage ranking expression rules

 1. On the Query Pipelines (platform-ca | platform-eu | platform-au) page, click the query pipeline for which you want to duplicate rules, and then click Edit components in the Action bar.

-3. In the Result Ranking tab, select each checkbox next to the rules you want to duplicate within the same pipeline.
+2. Select the Result Ranking tab, and then select the rules you want to duplicate within the same pipeline.

 The duplicated ranking expression rules appear at the bottom of the list in the pipeline component tab.